Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/03_methods_evaluation.md

 ## Model and Inference Pipeline

-We employed the authors' publicly available pretrained SeizureTransformer weights (168MB) without any modifications, retraining, or fine-tuning.
-The model expects 19-channel unipolar montage EEG data sampled at 256 Hz, processing 60-second windows (15,360 samples per channel) through its U-Net-Transformer architecture.
+We employed the authors' publicly available pretrained SeizureTransformer weights (≈168 MB) without any modifications, retraining, or fine-tuning.
+The model expects 19-channel unipolar montage EEG data sampled at 256 Hz, processing 60-second windows (15,360 samples per channel) through its U-Net‑Transformer architecture.

-Our preprocessing pipeline, implemented as a wrapper around the original wu_2025 code, follows the paper's specifications exactly.
-For each EDF file, we: (1) load the data using epilepsy2bids.Eeg.loadEdfAutoDetectMontage, which enforces unipolar montage requirements and normalizes channel aliases; (2) apply per-channel z-score normalization across the full recording; (3) resample to 256 Hz if necessary; (4) apply a 0.5-120 Hz bandpass filter (3rd order Butterworth); and (5) apply notch filters at 1 Hz and 60 Hz (Q-factor 30) to remove powerline interference and ultra-low frequency artifacts.
+Our preprocessing pipeline, implemented as a wrapper around the original wu_2025 code, follows the paper's specifications.
+For each EDF file, we: (1) load the data with unipolar montage enforcement and normalized channel aliases; (2) apply per-channel z‑score normalization across the full recording; (3) resample to 256 Hz if necessary; (4) apply a 0.5–120 Hz bandpass filter (3rd‑order Butterworth); and (5) apply notch filters at 1 Hz and 60 Hz (Q=30).

 The model processes 60-second non-overlapping windows, outputting per-sample seizure probabilities at 256 Hz.
 Post-processing applies three sequential operations using configurable parameters: (1) threshold the probability values to create a binary mask; (2) apply morphological opening and closing operations with a specified kernel size; and (3) remove events shorter than a minimum duration.
 The paper's default configuration uses threshold θ=0.8, kernel size k=5 samples, and minimum duration d=2.0 seconds.